joolstorrentecalo/gitlab-foss/doc/user/project/repository/signed_commits/index.md

 stage: Create
 group: Source Code
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Why you should sign your GitLab commits cryptographically, and how to verify signed commits."
 ---

 # Signed commits